Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Experiments and Results

-\textit{Dual Staging helps: } Our dual staged models with skeletons (SkeEnc, SkeDec, SkeAE) show gains compared to the end-to-end improved baseline Img2Cap model.
-Most notably, it shows that the Nouns \& Verbs skeletons significantly improve SkeEncoding model attaining the most significant gain, followed by SkeAE and then SkeDecoding.
+\textbf{{\textit{(a) Dual Staging helps: }}} Our dual staged models with skeletons (SkeEnc, SkeDec, SkeAE) show gains compared to the improved baseline Img2Cap model.
+Most notably, it shows that the `Nouns \& Verbs' skeletons significantly improves SkeEncoding model attaining the most significant gain, followed by SkeAE and then SkeDecoding.

-\textit{Subselecting content words helps: } Using the same dual staged SkeEnc model without subselecting content words in the form of iterative refinement does not show any improvement in performance, supporting the hypothesis that sub-selecting content skeleton from noisy captions improves the overall caption quality.
+\textbf{{\textit{(b) Subselecting content words helps: }}} Using the same dual staged SkeEnc model without subselecting content words in the form of iterative refinement does not show any improvement in performance, supporting the hypothesis that sub-selecting content skeleton from noisy captions improves the overall caption quality.

-In addition, Table \ref{tab:he_multilingual} presents our human evaluation scores for caption generation in the other target languages.
-We observe gains from the skeleton-based approach for 4 out of 5 languages, and only a slight loss for the fifth language.
+\textbf{{\textit{(c) Cross-lingual skeleton transfer: }}} Table \ref{tab:he_multilingual} presents our human evaluation scores for captions in other target languages.
+We observe gains from the skeleton-based approach for 4 out of 5 languages, and only a slight loss for the fifth language i.e., Spanish, showing the effectiveness of cross-lingual transferability of the skeleton words.
+Our speculation for this is probably due to the dialect differences.
+The translation model that we used for Spanish is a mix of Spain Spanish and Latin American Spanish, with Latin American Spanish dominating.
+The evaluation was done by raters from Spain.
+The dialects are sufficiently different that it would impact the absolute scores.